 Our hiring process is in accordance with the recruitment procedures for the City of Toronto as outlined by the Law Society of Upper Canada.

 We hire two or three students each year from the 20-25 students whom we interview during the designated interview week.

 When we consider an applicant for an interview, there is no doubt that academic performance is important.
 However, we also know that academic performance alone cannot predict the best articling student or future litigator.

 That’s why our students should have a commitment to and an interest in civil litigation, They should also have good research skills.
 We look for students who will fit well in the collegial yet professional environment of our firm.
 It’s our hope that our students will become future lawyers at Rogers Partners LLP.

-If you are interested in applying for a position at Rogers Partners LLP, we ask that your application includes a complete resume and cover letter, as well as copies of your official transcripts from both law school and your undergraduate studies.
+If you are interested in applying for a position at Rogers Partners LLP, we ask that your application includes a resume, cover letter, and reference letters, as well as copies of your official transcripts from both law school and your undergraduate studies.
 It’s that simple.